Whaling in New Zealand

 Commercial whaling in New Zealand waters began late in the 18th century and continued until 1965.
 It was a major economic activity for Europeans in New Zealand in the first four decades of the 19th century.
 Nineteenth-century whaling was based on hunting the southern right whale and the sperm whale and 20th-century whaling concentrated on the humpback whale.

-There is now an established industry for whale watching based in the South Island town of Kaikoura and at other ports in New Zealand.
+There is now an established industry for whale watching based in the South Island town of Kaikōura and at other ports in New Zealand.

 History

 The Māori, who were the first to settle in New Zealand, appear to have hunted whales rarely, but did eat stranded whales.

 The earliest association of whaling with New Zealand is from December 1791, when the whaleship William and Ann called in at Doubtless Bay during a whaling voyage in the Pacific.
 It is not recorded if any whales were actually caught by the vessel in New Zealand waters.
 The Britannia arrived about the same time.
 Both were whalers that had chartered to carry convicts on the outward voyage from Britain and land them at Sydney before going whaling.